-This is one of those dishes that smells wonderfully homely and turns the kitchen into the heart of the home.
-It’s a nostalgic and emotional recipe.
+The chicken casserole in tomato sauce with mashed potatoes is one of those dishes that smells wonderfully homely and turns the kitchen into the heart of the home.
+This family Sunday recipe is always a nostalgic and emotional one.

 Preparation: The chicken can be cooked one day before serving.
 Once cooled, put it in the fridge.
 When reheating, do so gradually over a low heat before serving.
 The mashed potatoes can also be cooked two hours before and reheated at the end.